magsenche/hanazono/docs/health/immune_system.md

 5. Dendritic cells present pathogen antigens to T cells, activating the adaptive immune system
 6. T cells coordinate the immune response, with helper T cells stimulating B cells to produce antibodies

+??? question "What are the 6 steps of the immune response sequence?"
+    1. Pathogen breaches barrier $\rightarrow$ Activation of macrophages
+    2. Macrophages engulf the pathogen $\rightarrow$ Digestion through enzymes
+    3. Release of cytokines to alert the body of an infection $\rightarrow$ Inflammation $\rightarrow$ Increase in phagocytes, cytokines, and vasodilation
+    4. Cytokines differentiate into interleukins
+    5. Dendritic cells present pathogen antigens to T cells, activating the adaptive immune system
+    6. T cells coordinate the immune response, with helper T cells stimulating B cells to produce antibodies

 ## Immunity
 ### Pillars of the Immune System
 - **Sleep**: Essential for immune function and cytokine production